Explanation-Preserving Augmentation for Semi-Supervised Graph Representation Learning: C. Full Experimental Setups

 \textbf{{GraphCL} \cite{graphcl}.} GraphCL is a framework for unsupervised graph representation learning.
 It applies four types of graph augmentation methods: node dropping, edge dropping, attribute masking, and subgraph sampling.The code is available at \url{https://github.com/Shen-Lab/GraphCL}.\\ \textbf{{SimSiam} \cite{chen2021exploring}.} SimSiam does not require negative samples, large batches, or momentum encoders to train GNNs.
 It relies on a stop-gradient operation to prevent collapsing solutions.
 The code is available at \url{https://github.com/leaderj1001/SimSiam}.\\ \textbf{{AD-GCL} \cite{suresh2021adversarial}.} This framwork optimizes adversarial graph augmentations to prevent GNNs from learning redundant information.
 It uses trainable edge-dropping strategy to enhance the robustness of GNNs.
 The code is available at \url{https://github.com/susheels/adgcl}.\\ \textbf{{JOAO} \cite{you2021graph}.} JOAO uses min-max optimization to dynamically select data augmentation methods, allowing the augmentation strategy to adjust during training.
 The code is available at \url{https://github.com/Shen-Lab/GraphCL_Automated}.\\ \textbf{{AutoGCL} \cite{yin2022autogcl}.} It is an automatic graph contrastive learning framework that uses learnable generators with auto-augmentation to preserve key graph structures while introducing variance augmentation and jointly train the generator, encoder and classifier.
 The code is available at \url{https://github.com/Somedaywilldo/AutoGCL}.\\ \textbf{{SimGrace} \cite{xia2022simgrace}.} SimGrace does not require data augmentation.
 It uses the original graph as input and applies both the GNN and its perturbed version as two encoders to obtain two correlated views for contrastive learning.
-The code is available at \url{https://github.com/junxia97/SimGRACE}.\\
+The code is available at \url{https://github.com/junxia97/SimGRACE}.\\ \textbf{GLA \cite{yue2022label}.} GLA uses graph contrastive learning to learn label-invariant features and improve supervision transfer between similar graphs.
+The code is available at \url{https://github.com/brandeis-machine-learning/Graph-Label-invariant-Augmentation}.\\ \textbf{ENGAGE \cite{shi2023engage}.} ENGAGE uses the Smoothed Activation Map (SAM) to identify key nodes from representation distributions and applies this to guide graph augmentation in contrastive learning.
+The code is available at \url{https://github.com/sycny/ENGAGE}.\\ \textbf{DRGCL \cite{ji2024rethinking}.} DRGCL incorporates dimension principle learning into graph contrastive learning.
+It uses a dedicated acquisition network to learn the dimension principle and applies a redundancy minimization loss to improve representation quality.
+The code is available at \url{https://github.com/ByronJi/DRGCL/tree/main}. \\ \textbf{CI-GCL \cite{tan2024community}.} It introduces a community-invariant contrastive learning framework that preserves the intrinsic community structure of graphs during augmentation.
+Community information is used to guide positive pair construction and maintain structural consistency.
+The code is available at \url{https://github.com/ShiyinTan/CI-GCL}. \\